sils/CV/README.md

 Lasse Schuirmann is a freelance software developer who cares passionately about open source, collaboratively developed software.
-After he was awarded the Google Summer of Code sholarship, he began mentoring several students while administering the GSoC program for the GNOME organization.
+After he was awarded the Google Summer of Code sholarship, he began menasdtoring several students while administering the GSoC program for the GNOME organization.
 Currently he spends most of his time maintaining and developing his open source project coala to help developers improving their code quality without hassle.
 The coala project